RadioAstronomySoftwareGroup/pyuvsim/docs/classes.rst

 -------------

-Simulations may be run using :class:`pyuvdata.UVBeam` objects or :class:`pyuvdata.AnalyticBeam` objects.
+Simulations may be run using :class:`pyuvdata.UVBeam` objects or :class:`pyuvdata.analytic_beam.AnalyticBeam` objects.
 See the docs for those objects.

 Antenna objects